 Moving Ahead for Progress in the 21st Century (MAP-21) was enacted July 6, 2012, and authorized the Federal surface transportation programs for highways, highway safety, and transit for a two-year period from 2013 through 2014 with subsequent extensions authorized through 2015.
-MAP-21 replaced the previous Federal surface transportation programs authorization, the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU), MAP-21 provided a framework for creating and addressing targeted performance measures in transportation planning and project development.
+MAP-21 replaced the previous Federal surface transportation programs authorization, the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU).
+MAP-21 provided a framework for creating and addressing targeted performance measures in transportation planning and project development.

 The Fixing America's Surface Transportation (FAST) Act replaced MAP-21 and became law on December 7, 2015.
 The new law authorized Federal transportation programs for Federal fiscal year (FFY) 2016 through FFY 2020.
-A Continuing Resolution passed by Congress in the Fall of 2020 has extended the FAST Act through FFY 2021.
-As requirements may be adjusted if a new surface transportation reauthorization occurs during the time period covered by this document, the UPWP may need to be updated accordingly.
+A Continuing Resolution passed by Congress in the Fall of 2020 extended the FAST Act through FFY 2021.
+In November 2021, the Infrastructure Investment and Jobs Act (IIJA) was signed into law.
+This Act provided a plethora of new programs and funding sources for infrastructure projects, including transportation.
+As rules and requirements for these new programs continue to evolve, the UPWP may need to be updated accordingly.